Review last updated June 2017 following Liftoff release 0.10.4

 LuGus Studios comes at us with a highly polished FPV simulator called Liftoff.
 They have teamed up with ImmersionRC and Fat Shark to bring us an immersive and realistic simulation of FPV flying.
 The customization in Liftoff goes way beyond control adjustments, with features such as quadcopter modification and a custom track builder.
 All combined together, Liftoff provides a fantastic simulator experience.

 First thing to make clear on everything I say in my post is that Liftoff is still in the Early Access stage of development.
 Aspects of the game are still being worked on and very well may improve or change as updates arrive.
-That being said, the game is very solid and has a lot of promise thus far.
+We have been immensely impressed with the frequency of updates and interaction with the community thus far.

 My first thought after launching Liftoff was this is a game designed from the ground up with FPV pilots in mind.
 The level of detail that’s put into the game shows that they’ve really captured the true experience of flying FPV miniquads and translated it into their simulator.
 The music playing in the menu navigation screen, and while flying, is fast and upbeat which really matches the game’s pace.